apache/incubator-taverna-site/content/community/issue-tracker.md

 ## How to Use Taverna's Apache JIRA Issue Tracker

 <div id="content"><div class="alert alert-info alert-dismissible" role="alert"><p><span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span>
-All participants are expected to follow ASF's
+All contributors to the issue tracker are expected to follow ASF's
 <a class="alert-link" href="https://www.apache.org/foundation/policies/conduct.html">Code of Conduct</a>.
 </div></div>